JameelOthman/Bean-Annotation/src/main/resources/ReadMe.txt

         2. create beans @components , etc ..
         3. create dependencies between the beans.
         4. will destroy the objects when tien of the container.

+@PostConstructor -> after build the bean using the constructor will perform the methods with annotation @postConstructor.
+@preConstructor -> it's will perform the method that's contain the method with @PreDestroy.